IR-Agent: Expert-Inspired LLM Agents for Structure Elucidation from Infrared Spectra: Implementation Details

 \textbf{System Setup.} Our agent system is implemented using Python 3.11.10, with \texttt{langchain} 0.3.25, \texttt{langchain-openai} 0.2.11, and \texttt{langgraph} 0.2.59.
 We utilize three LLMs: GPT-4o-mini\footnote{\url{https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/}}, GPT-4o\footnote{\url{https://openai.com/index/hello-gpt-4o/}}, and o3-mini\footnote{\url{https://openai.com/index/openai-o3-mini/}}.
 For GPT-4o-mini, we use the \texttt{gpt-4o-mini-2024-07-18} model with a temperature setting of 0.8.
 For GPT-4o, we use \texttt{gpt-4o-2024-08-06}, also with a temperature of 0.8.
 For o3-mini, we use \texttt{o3-mini-2025-01-31} with default settings and medium reasoning mode.

-\textbf{Cost Analysis.} In Table~\ref{tab:cost-analysis}, we summarize the cost per LLM, along with input and output token counts.
+\textbf{Computational Cost Analysis.} In Table~\ref{tab:cost-analysis}, we summarize the cost per LLM, along with input and output token counts.
 Although the output length for both the TI and Ret Experts is constrained to fewer than 300 tokens, we observe that \texttt{o3-mini}, which is designed as a reasoning model, tends to generate a higher number of output tokens due to reasoning tokens that are not explicitly reflected in the final output.
 The overall API cost for a single run of \proposed~increases in the order of GPT-4o-mini, GPT-4o, and o3-mini.
+Additionally, we find that LLMs with more intricate reasoning processes generally exhibit longer average runtimes per sample.
+Since the TI and Ret Experts can be operated in parallel, the total runtime for \proposed~ is determined by whichever of these two is slower, along with the time required for the SE Expert.
+The \proposed~(single), which performs all tasks at once, is much faster than the multi-agent approach.
+However, its performance is lower compared to the multi-agent setup, indicating a trade-off between speed and accuracy.
+The complete process—which involves interpreting the IR absorption table, extracting key features from retrieved SMILES, and leveraging this information to generate the final SMILES candidates—naturally requires a considerable amount of time.
+While the current LLM inference speed is not sufficient for high-throughput or large-scale applications, \proposed~ is still faster than manual expert analysis.
+Thus, it can serve as an effective tool for offering structural suggestions before a human expert undertakes detailed spectrum interpretation.